-Goal: See as many species as possible wherever you are in the world, and also add them to the joint Personal Bioblitz to see what we can see together.
+Goal: See as many species as possible wherever you are in the world, and also add them to our Personal Bioblitz project on iNaturalist to see what we can discover together.

 Who can participate?

 You can be part of the Spring 2019 Personal Bioblitz if you fit one or more of these categories:

 Fill out the sign-up form.
 Note, you need to get an iNaturalist account first, then fill in the form, so that you can list the iNaturalist account name on the form and we can add you to the project.